 Chapter Three: Massachusetts

 -Beer Works has experienced a tremendous amount of change since the Guide was published.
 Co-founder Steve Slesar, who was widely considered the beer guy at Beer Works, sold his share of the business to his brother Joe.
 Fenway brewer Jodi Andrews has decamped to the Stoudts Brewing Company in Pennsylvania.
 Salem brewer Scott Houghton left Beer Works in late 2007 and was replaced by brewer Mike Roy, formerly of Milly’s.
-Beer Works also opened a tap room at Boston’s Logan Airport in Terminal C, which offers 8 to 10 beers brewed at the Salem Beer Works locations.
-Beer Works plans to open a second Logan location in March 2008.
+Beer Works also opened two tap rooms at Boston’s Logan Airport, both in Terminal C, which offer 8 to 10 beers brewed at the Salem Beer Works locations.
 As per usual, there is also talk that Beer Works will open a series of new brewpubs in other parts of New England.
-No definite plans have been made on this front yet.
+No definite plans have been made on this front yet but there is some word that Beer Works may be in the process of purchasing the Watch City Brewing Company in Waltham.
+Watch City’s brewer denies any such purchase is in the works but a Beer Works source confirms his company has viewed the property with an eye towards a possible purchase.

 -Assistant brewer Megan Parisi has joined the staff.